solana-foundation/developer-content/content/guides/dapps/cash-app.md

   completely mimic real-world conditions of the blockchain.

-In the next section of this guide, you'll need the program deployed to localnet to run the anchor test suite, so deploy to localnet now.
+In the next section of this guide, you'll need the program deployed to localnet to run the Anchor test suite, so deploy to localnet now.

 Navigate to `cash-app-clone/cash-app` in your terminal.